stefmolin/stefmolin.github.io/app/_posts/articles/open-source/5-ways-to-get-started-in-open-source.md

 - Comment on the issue that you will take it (or in the case of the meta-issue, comment about the specific part you will take).
 - Feel free to ask clarifying questions at any point.

 I used this strategy for my first contribution to Seaborn.
 While procrastinating studying for an exam, I browsed through the open issues for a few minutes and [found an issue](https://github.com/mwaskom/seaborn/issues/2249) from the creator of the library that I immediately knew how to implement.
 I hacked something together quickly to get some feedback on (and to make sure it was still of interest).
 After some tweaks, I filed [my PR](https://github.com/mwaskom/seaborn/pull/2620) to add the `refline()` method to the `JointGrid` and `FacetGrid` classes, which adds vertical and reference lines to all plots in the grid.
-It's important to note that I looked into Seaborn because I knew it was an active library with a smaller code base than something like Matplotlib or NumPy, and it is built on top of Matplotlib, which I was familiar with.
-The issue I selected mentioned by name some functionality in Matplotlib, meaning it was just a matter of looking through the Seaborn code base to determine how to wire it up.
+It's important to note that I looked into Seaborn because I knew it was an active library with a smaller codebase than something like Matplotlib or NumPy, and it is built on top of Matplotlib, which I was familiar with.
+The issue I selected mentioned by name some functionality in Matplotlib, meaning it was just a matter of looking through the Seaborn codebase to determine how to wire it up.

 ### 4. Identify and fix a bug
 As a user of the software and/or reader of the documentation, finding something to contribute often happens serendipitously.
 Is there a typo or omission in the documentation?
 Does the software not work as expected?
 If you encounter a bug, here are some tips:

 - Make sure that there isn't already an issue for it.
 If there is and no one has claimed it, you should consider it.
 If there isn't already an issue, submit one and be sure to mention that you can fix it if they agree that it is a bug (don't forget it might be a change in behavior that is expected as the software evolves).
-- Working on a bug fix will likely require some more knowledge of the code base, so feel free to ask for help from the maintainers (this can also apply for other parts of the PR requirements, like adding tests or release notes).
+- Working on a bug fix will likely require some more knowledge of the codebase, so feel free to ask for help from the maintainers (this can also apply for other parts of the PR requirements, like adding tests or release notes).
 - Never spend time working on something until you hear back from the maintainers about whether they are interested in making the change.
 Sometimes a proposed change may already be in progress or is not in scope.

 ![filing a bug report](/post-assets/bug-report.png)